-6. Having to reprimand and correct your adorable but badly behaving child really does hurt you more than it hurts them.
+6. Having to reprimand and correct your adorable but badly behaving child hurts you more than it hurts them.

 Have you ever had to say no to a puckering bottom lip?
 What about poor, pitiful tears?
-As a responsible parent who desires to raise equally responsible, productive members of society, it IS a necessary task.
+As a responsible parent who desires to raise equally responsible and productive members of society, it IS a necessary task.
 But it is also literally the WORST.

 7. Regular showers, exercise, meals, and trips to the bathroom unaccompanied by a little one become a thing of the past.
 At least for a time.
 And you are perfectly okay with it.

 Nothing compares to that new baby smell and those new baby snuggles.
 Hygiene is for schmucks.
 And parents of school-aged children.

 8. Your body might never look like it did before babies, but you could never imagine your life without your littles.

 Stretch marks?
 Cellulite?
 A small price to pay for the sincerest love you will ever experience.
 Motherhood requires sacrifice, and your body is one of its favorite offerings.

 9. Babies don’t keep.

 How on earth do I have an almost-four-year-old?
 I swear I brought her home from the hospital just yesterday.
 Don’t blink; life flies by in a blur and you will miss it.
 So put the smartphone down.
 You never know what tomorrow will bring.